 But I also think it’s important to be clear-eyed about the alternative.
 Eschewing formal measurement doesn’t let us off the hook.
 Unless you’re a philosophical idealist, you believe in capital-R Reason, or you think that ideas can be divinely inspired, it seems uncontroversial to state that the vast majority of our knowledge comes from empirical observation of the world, or from representations that are somehow transduced from these empirical observations (e.g., as conveyed in language).
 We’re thrust into life with a particular array of sensors and a particular neural structure with which to process the data those sensors acquire—a particular Umwelt—and we do the best we can to learn about the real structure of the world with those limited affordances.
 Humans are aided in this process by our sociality, our ability to communicate complex ideas, and our ability to create novel tools that measure the things we can’t perceive directly.
 Critically, each stage of this knowledge acquisition cycle involves something like measurement: a (lossy) representation of the world that nevertheless facilitates our ability to perform actions and achieve our goals.

-In other words, we’re stuck with measurement of some kind, whether we like it not—so we should do it well.
+In other words, we’re stuck with measurement of some kind, whether we like it or not—so we should do it well.

 A fair review.
 Working as a statistician in social and market research I was always very conscious of the difficulties you discuss, though that was the age of Osgood, Guttman, Fishbein and so on, long before AI made its appearance.